varnish/Varnish-Book/varnish_book.rst

    Squid, for example, uses the ``PURGE`` method name for the same purpose.

    Purges apply to a specific object, since they use the same lookup operation as in ``vcl_hash``.
-   Therefore, purges cannot use regular-expressions.
+   Therefore, purges find and remove objects really fast!

-   A positive effect is that purges find and remove objects really fast!
+   There are, however, two clear down-sides.

-   The down-side of using ``PURGE`` is that you evict content from cache before you know if Varnish can fetch a new copy from the backend.
+   First, purges cannot use regular expressions, and second, purges evict content from cache regardless the availability of the backend.
    That means that if you purge some objects and the backend is down, Varnish will end up having no copy of the content.

 VCL – ``vcl_purge``